13 SEO Tips to Rank in Philippines Search ResultsJanette Toral

 10. Removing toxic domain links

 Your SEO Audit will show you sites that link back to your site.
 This can also include domains or sites that are considered as spam or toxic.
-You can compile them and submit for disavowing through your Google Search Console.
+You can compile them and submit them for disavowing through your Google Search Console.

 11. Link building opportunities